A SIMPLE ORDER FOR SUNDAY WORSHIP BEFORE AND INTO THE SEASON OF LENT

 and our mouth shall proclaim your praise.

-You may wish to sing or listen to a hymn or spiritual song.
+You may wish to sing or listen to a spiritual song.

 to you be praise and glory for ever.